Sen. Tom Cotton says U.S. needs to "get tough on crime" following Paul Pelosi attack

 "The answer to all of these crimes is to get tough on crime and throw the book at these criminals," Cotton said on "CBS Mornings."

-He said "we should throw the book" at the assailant in the Pelosi attack.
+He added that "we should throw the book" at the assailant in the Pelosi attack.

 David Wayne DePape, 42, is accused of breaking into the Pelosi home in San Francisco last week and violently attacking Paul Pelosi, as well as intending to kidnap Nancy Pelosi and possibly break "her kneecaps," according to court documents.

-The senator also described the attack as a "terrible crime" and wished Paul Pelosi "the very best and a full recovery."
+The senator described the attack as a "terrible crime" and wished Paul Pelosi "the very best and a full recovery."
+On Monday, Nancy Pelosi said her husband is "making steady progress on what will be a long recovery process."

 for more features.